fresheneesz/drip-drop/README.md

     * `enter(types, e)` - A function called when a drag action enters the node
         * types - The data types available on drop.
 If any types have the sequence dash-then-lowercase-letter, the type will exist in its original form *and* in a camel cased from. *Eg. `["text", "camel-case"]` will be transformed into `["text", "camel-case", "camelCase"]`.* Also note that the data associated with the types is only available in the 'drop' event for security reasons (*imagine if someone was dragging a password from one program to another, but passed over a browser window first*).
         * `e` - The original [Drag Event object](https://developer.mozilla.org/en-US/docs/Web/API/DragEvent).
+    * `in(types, e)` - A function called when the dragging pointer crosses in over a child-boundary of a descendant node that is also a drop zone
     * `move(types, e)` - This function will be called when the drag event moves position over the drop-zone.
 The return value of this will be set as the [dropEffect](https://developer.mozilla.org/en-US/docs/Web/API/DataTransfer/dropEffect). *Note that the pointer position can be grabbed from `e.pageX` and `e.pageY`.*
+    * `out(types, e)` - A function called when the dragging pointer crosses out over a child-boundary of a descendant node that is also a drop zone
     * `leave(types,e)` - A function called with the dragging pointer moves out of the node or is canceled.
     * `drop(data, e)` - This function will be called when the dragging pointer releases above the node.
         * `data` - An object where each key is a data type.
 If a type contains dashes, the type will be available as-is *and* with dash-lowercase converted to camel case (matching the `types` described above).
 The value with either be: